 The RELEX solution is helping Coop Estonia manage more than 2,000 promotions each month across 15–16,000 SKUs, increasing the profitability of their promotions, optimizing their processes, and securing high availability for campaign products.

-Oliver Rist, Coop Estonia Purchasing Director, shares insights about their partnership with RELEX and how they are increasing the profitability of their promotions, optimizing their processes, and securing high availability for campaign products.
+Oliver Rist, Coop Estonia Purchasing Director, shares insights into their partnership with RELEX and how they are increasing the profitability of their promotions, optimizing processes, and ensuring high availability of campaign products.

-Coop Estonia needed a tool that could help their category managers make more evidence-based decisions, optimize the planning processes, run more effective campaigns, find the correct price point, and negotiate better deals with suppliers to drive increased revenue and profits, and reduced costs.
+Coop Estonia needed a tool that could help their category managers make more evidence-based decisions, optimize planning processes, run more effective campaigns, find the right price point, and negotiate better deals with suppliers to drive increased revenue and profits and reduce costs.
 They chose RELEX promotion planning and optimization and concluded a very successful pilot and implementation in 2022.

-As Sweden’s leading independent online grocery retailer, Mathem is a technology-driven e-commerce supermarket offering grocery, pharmacy, and kitchen products.
+Mathem, Sweden’s leading independent online grocery retailer, is a technology-driven e-commerce supermarket offering grocery, pharmacy, and kitchen products.
 Mathem self-distributes from six distribution centers, delivering high-quality products directly to their customers’ homes.

 The company implemented RELEX promotion planning to give their promotion strategy an edge as customer shopping patterns shifted and the online grocery market became even more competitive.
 With a unified RELEX forecasting, promotion, and replenishment solution in place, Mathem has been able to strategically plan, optimize, and evaluate their promotions, seeing measurable results within six months of implementation.